Department of Labor (DOL) Fiduciary Rule

-The new Department of Labor Fiduciary Rule (DOL Rule) changes the meaning of “fiduciary” under the Employee Retirement Income Security Act (ERISA), expanding the definition of financial professionals who are deemed to be fiduciaries.
+The Department of Labor Fiduciary Rule (DOL Rule) expanded the “investment advice fiduciary” definition under the Employee Retirement Income Security Act of 1974 (ERISA) and modified certain prohibited transaction exemptions for investment activities in light of that expanded definition.
+The DOL has expanded the number of financial professionals who are deemed to be fiduciaries.
 It will impact across our industry, presenting challenges to many current business models.
-While the finalized DOL Rule is less burdensome than initially proposed, it is, nonetheless, expected to cause substantial change in the Financial Services industry.
-Advice provided to clients for qualified retirement plans and IRAs as well as other products are impacted by the DOL Rule.
+Above is a timeline showing he evolution of the DOL Fiduciary Rule.

-As the various DOL Fiduciary Rule deadlines approach, your firm must assess its current business lines, investment offerings, compliance program and determine what changes will have to be made and how to best implement and monitor those changes.
-For some firms, compliance with the rule will be an enormous undertaking, taxing firm resources.
+Your firm should assess its current business lines, investment offerings, compliance program and determine what changes will have to be made and how to best implement and monitor those changes.
+For some firms, compliance with the rule will tax firm resources.
 For others, implementation may mean making minor changes to policies and procedures.
 If your firm has limited capacity to manage the necessary assessments, implementation, and monitoring, Oyster can supplement your staff.
 We can help to manage and guide your project to successful completion.

 Please complete the form below to download more information on the new DOL Fiduciary Rule, including:

 - Anatomy of a Risk Assessment – Preparing for the DOL Fiduciary Rule Change – August 31, 2016

 - Now What – Next Steps in Preparing for the DOL Fiduciary Rule Changes – October 26, 2016